Guiding you Through Maryland Marital Settlement Agreements

 Negotiated Marital Settlement Agreements allow parties to resolve all issues arising out of their marriage on their own terms, rather than leaving important financial and family decisions in the hands of a Judge who has limited exposure to the parties’ own unique circumstances.
 Marital Settlement Agreements can resolve a variety of issues, such as:

 - Who will live in the marital residence

 - Who will pay mortgage and car payments

 - How marital property will be divided

-- Who will have primary custody of the children
+- How custody of the children will be handled

-- How much visitation the non-custodial parent will have
+- How much visitation a non-custodial parent will have

 If you’d like a free consultation, please start by completing the form below.
 For solicitors, please note that we are NOT interested in solicitations of any kind!

 The use of the Internet or this form for communication with the firm or any individual member of the firm does not establish an attorney-client relationship.
 Confidential or time-sensitive information should not be sent through this form.